 Benin Ivory Mask

 This Benin Ivory Mask is a miniature sculptural portrait of the Queen Mother Idia of the 16th century Benin Empire.
 The sculpture takes the form of a traditional African mask and features a beaded headdress and choker at her neck.
 The forehead shows ritual scarification highlighted by iron inlay on the forehead.
-The mask is framed by the flange of symbolic beings and with heads representing the Portuguese, symbolising Benin’s alliance with the Europeans.
+The mask is framed by the flange of symbolic beings and with heads representing the Portuguese, symbolizing Benin’s alliance with the Europeans.
 This type of hip-mask was worn by the King, on the hip, during important ceremonies.
 The mask has double loops at each side for attachment of the pendant.

 Esigie came to power as Portuguese explorers first made contact with the empire.
 Trade and diplomacy with Europe brought Esigie, and his kingdom prosperity and influence as his empire traded pepper, ivory, textiles, and slaves for brass, cloth, beads, and mercenaries.
 Images of the Portuguese continued to appear in Benin art long after their presence in Benin had diminished.